 Summer squash is a better option for trellising.
 It won’t need quite as much reinforcement as winter squash and pumpkins since you'll be harvesting regularly and the vines won't get as heavy.
 Summer squash also won’t need slings to support the fruits.

-Some Favorite Pumpkins: New England Pie, Rouge vif d'Etampes, WolfContinue to 7 of 7 below.
+Some Favorite Pumpkins: New England Pie, Rouge vif d'Etampes, and Wolf

 Many people don’t realize that tomatoes are vines.
 They have no means of attaching themselves to supports, as anyone who’s ever tried to grow them has learned, and they are extremely heavy when loaded with fruits.
 Left to their own devices, they will grow into a tangled mess.
 That’s why so many means of controlling them have been developed.
-There are tomato stakes, cages, and trellises, some easier to use than others.
+There are tomato stakes, cages, and trellises, with some easier to use than others.

-One last note about cages -- if storage space is tight, look for cages that fold flat.
+One last note about cages—if storage space is tight, look for cages that fold flat.
 They snap back into shape and remain sturdy when you need them.